-When they begin to hit on all cylinders, some teams look as though they may never lose again en route to the longest winning streaks in NBA history.
+When they began to hit on all cylinders, some teams have looked as though they would never lose again en route to the longest winning streaks in NBA history.

 The Chicago Bulls were one of those teams during their dynastic run between the 1990-91 and 1997-98 seasons.
 The Golden State Warriors looked like they might not ever lose during their run to an NBA-record 73 wins in 2015-16.